scheinmensch/scheinmensch.github.io/README.md

 #### Python | Presentation | Clustering | Seaborn | Matplotlib | Plotly | Scikit-learn | XGBoost | Sampling

 My first machine learning project.
 The aim was to use demographic data of some inhabitants of Kenya, Rwanda, Tanzania and Uganda to predict whether these people have a bank account or not.
+The data set was highly imbalanced.
 With the final model (XGBoost Classifier), I was able to improve the recall score from 0.42 to 0.83 (compared to the baseline model).